Keto Pancakes with Almond Flour (Moist and Fluffy)

 - Water: For adjusting the batter consistency.
 It also steams when cooking to create moist and fluffy pancakes.

 - Keto Maple Syrup: Make sure to use sugar-free or keto maple syrup.
-You can use store-bought or make your own using this easy keto maple syrup recipe.
+You can use store-bought or make your own using this keto maple syrup recipe.

 How to Make Keto Pancakes with Almond Flour